-Project exempt positions are positions that are full-time or part-time twelve-month exempt positions supported on a short-term basis with grant, contract and/or the College's reserve funds for the completion of a specific project.
+Project exempt positions are positions that are full-time or part-time twelve month or cyclic exempt positions supported on a short-term basis with grant, contract and/or the College's reserve funds for the completion of a specific project.
 Exempt project positions will normally last only for as long as the funding is available but not beyond the duration of the project.
-Project positions and/or appointments may become regular appointments through an internal process, or an external competitive recruitment process at the determination of the appointing authority and/or designee.
+Project positions and/or appointments may become regular appointments through an internal-only competitive process, an external competitive recruitment process or when an exception is made through the waiver process.